SuperNEMO-DBD/cadfael-deployment/README.md

 stage.

 - Mac OS X 10.11 (El Capitan)
+  - Currently in Beta
+- Scientific Linux 7
+  - Expected to be no different from RHEL/CentOS7 but requires testing

-# Package Lists
+# System Package Requirements
-Lists of prerequisite packages are derived from the minimal list required by homebrew itself, *plus* any required from our own packages.
+Though CadfaelBrew provides a wide range of software packages, it is not completely standalone and needs a base set of software to be installed through the system package manager (yum/apt/App Store etc) Lists of prerequisite packages are given below and are derived from the minimal list required by homebrew itself, *plus* any required from our own packages.

 ## Mac OS X (Mavericks and higher)
 Only what homebrew itself requires - OS X plus Xcode.
+The latter may be installed through the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12), though `cadfael-installer` will offer to install it for you if it is not present when you run the installer script.

-At present, we don't require Xquartz, preferring Cocoa and Qt (to be reviewed).
+At present, we don't require Xquartz(X11), for graphical displays, preferring Cocoa and Qt as these are supported by ROOT and Geant4 respectively.

+## Linux Distributions
 As homebrew supports OS X, support on other UNIX platforms is based on trying to match the base system software supplied by Apple.

 ## RHEL/CentOS/SL 6/7
-We'll try and use the `HEP_OSlibs" metapackage here as this is should always be installed on Grid nodes.
+We base the use the [`HEP_OSlibs`](https://twiki.cern.ch/twiki/bin/view/LCG/SL6DependencyRPM) metapackage here as this is should always be installed on Grid nodes.
 Plus it makes it easy for deployment on other systems.

-Basic list identified as
+However, it is not totally complete, so the basic list of rpms on the 6 series is:

 ```
-$ yum install -y expat-devel \
+$ yum install -y \
+expat-devel \
 git \
 HEP_OSlibs_SL6 \
 ruby-irb \